The Dos and Don’ts of Workplace Dress Codes

 But even if your business embraces the popular casual dress code, it is still beneficial to have a dress code policy.
 Even with a dress code policy, your employees’ comfort and creativity can still be your chief concern.
 While most anything is appropriate in a relaxed, casual workplace, it helps to have a few common restrictions in place.

-• Attire that would be suitable for the beach, yard work, to attend a nightclub or exercise in is not appropriate.
+Attire suitable for the beach, yard work, nightclubs, or workouts is not appropriate in the workplace.

 Businesses that enforce an overly strict dress code risk losing out on top talent.
-Consider this — 79% of Millennials think they should be allowed to wear jeans to work at least sometimes.
+Consider this: 79% of Millennials think they should be allowed to wear jeans to work at least sometimes.

 Religious Accommodations

-Religious accommodations to the dress code policy should be addressed on a case-by-case basis.
-For example, some religious practices require individuals to wear head coverings or may prohibit them from wearing certain attire.
 Efforts to accommodate these requests should be made by the employer as long as the accommodation would not threaten the health, safety, or security of the work environment, or come at an increased cost to the employer or a substantial burden to the other employees.

 RELATED: Zoom Shirt with Sweatpants: Has the Pandemic Forever Changed Employee Dress Codes? >>